Frank Filchock: Reinstatement

-Hoping to end his NFL suspension, in July 1950 Filchock appeared at a hearing before Commissioner Bert Bell.
-He was accompanied by Leo Dandurand, Alouettes' president, and the two presented testimonials from businessmen, clergymen and sportsmen lauding his conduct.
+Hoping to end his NFL suspension, in July 1950, Filchock appeared at a hearing before Commissioner Bert Bell.
+He was accompanied by Léo Dandurand, Alouettes' president, and the two presented testimonials from businessmen, clergymen and sportsmen lauding his conduct.
 New York Mayor Bill O'Dwyer and Assistant District Attorney George Monaghan also urged Bell to lift Filchock's suspension.

-Bell agreed to reinstate Filchock.
-In his announcement he state that Filchock "has at all times conducted himself in a manner reflecting the highest standards of sportsmanship... [and] has made a real contribution to the promotion and development of clean sports in Canada."
+Bell agreed to reinstate Filchock, while Hapes would be reinstated in 1954.
+In his announcement, he stated that Filchock "has at all times conducted himself in a manner reflecting the highest standards of sportsmanship... [and] has made a real contribution to the promotion and development of clean sports in Canada."

-Jack Mara of the Giants (Filchock's previous NFL team) announced that he was "glad to hear that Frank has been reinstated... [but] we do not plan to make him an offer because we are stressing youth."
+Jack Mara of the New York Giants (Filchock's previous NFL team) announced that he was "glad to hear that Frank has been reinstated... [but] we do not plan to make him an offer because we are stressing youth."
 Filchock was 33 years old at the time.

 Filchock returned to Montreal and played the entire 1950 season there.
 The Alouettes finished out of the playoffs and he then signed with the Baltimore Colts, whose NFL season had not yet ended.
 The Colts folded after that season, and Filchock never played another down of football in the NFL.